-ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: : RELEASE TO MILIT ARY: A I do NOT consent to the release of student named below outside the Great Hearts I such as an institution of higher education or new as authorized by law.
-B I do NOT consent to the release of phot within the Great Hearts Forest Heights system sports information, programs or articles.
-Forest Heights system to sources as a source of the sources of the s release of directory in t military about the below. nformation to the PRINT Student's Full Legal Name Students Date of Birth (1 month/day/year) PRINT Parent/Guardian/Full Legal Name Parent/Guardian Signatu re Date (month/day/year) -
+ALL STUDENTS ALL STUDENTS IN GRADES 9-12 PLEASE MARK EACH APPLICABLE SPACE: RELEASE TO MILITARY: A I do NOT consent to the release of directory information about the student named below outside the Great Hearts Forest Heights system to sources such as an institution of higher education or newspapers and other media, except as authorized by law. release of directory information to the B I do NOT consent to the release of photographs or directory information within the Great Hearts Forest Heights system such as yearbooks, rosters for sports information, programs or articles.

+PRINT Student's Full Legal Name

+Students Date of Birth (month/day/year)

+PRINT Parent/Guardian/Full Legal Name

+Parent/Guardian Signature

+Date (month/day/year)